 Here you can find some navigation elements that are often used for desktops.

-Be it to navigate the user from one page to another or to navigate within a page
+from one page to another or to navigate within a page

 through the content.